activitree/meteor-push/README.md

 If you are coming from RAIX:Push or from V1 of this package please make sure you update the following things:
 * Client startup configuration file
 * Server startup configuration file
+* Be familiar with the cordova-push-plugin: https://github.com/phonegap/phonegap-plugin-push
-* Migrate your IOS tokens from APN to FCM.
+* Migrate your IOS tokens from APN to FCM (https://www.thepolyglotdeveloper.com/2017/06/apns-tokens-fcm-tokens-simple-http/).
 You can use the IOS token tester provided by https://www.activitree.com here: https://github.com/activitree/NODE-APN-Notifications-Tester
+* The Firebase API in use: https://firebase.google.com/docs/reference/fcm/rest/v1/projects.messages.
+Most of the API is implemented/adapted.
+If there is anything extra you need, open an issue and ask a friend to send a commit.
+In order to run IOS via FCM, you need to configure the Firebase Project to include Apple APN security certificate.
+All details here: https://firebase.google.com/docs/cloud-messaging/ios/certs.
+If you are coming from V1, you no longer need to stor the .p8 certificate on your Meteor server, don't forget to delete it.

 Under the hood:
 * Firebase-Admin Node SDK used server side for sending messages
 * cordova-push-plugin: handles mobile platforms
-* Firebase handles Web.
+* Firebase handles configuration of Web/PWA clients.

 # Main logic:
   ## Server: